larseggert/moderation/draft-ecahc-moderation.md

 do so in each case.

 The ombudsteam has strict rules of confidentiality.
-If a moderation case overlaps with an ombudsteam case, confidential information SHOULD NOT be shared between the teams unless there is no practical alternative.
-In any such case, the members of the moderation team MUST treat this information according to the ombudsteam rules
+If a moderation case overlaps with an ombudsteam case, confidential information MUST NOT be shared between the teams.
-{{!RFC7776}}.

 # Changes to Existing RFCs